Z-i-n-k-s/QuizLoom_An_Online_Judge/README.md

   - Allow admins/educators to create quizzes with multiple-choice questions.
   - Enable support for different question types (e.g., single and multiple answers).
 - Set up the backend with Laravel and database schema design for quizzes, users, and results.
-- Design a basic frontend with React and Inertia.js for creating and managing quizzes.
+- Design a basic frontend with React for creating and managing quizzes.

 ---